Explore More (Beta)

 TBLExploreMoreClassicListener

-To get notified about Explore More events, implement TBLExploreMoreClassicListener:
+To get notified about Explore More events, extend TBLExploreMoreClassicListener:

 void exploreMoreDidOpen() {